 Contact the FMCSA

 If you've had a bad experience with a mover, you should always contact the Federal Motor Carrier Safety Administration (FMCSA) and lodge your complaint.
-This government agency is responsible for all transport carriers and they also keep a list of good movers and will ensure that a rogue mover is investigated and action is taken.
+This government agency is responsible for all transport carriers.
+They also keep a list of good movers and will ensure that a rogue mover is investigated and action is taken.
 Contact numbers are available on their website.

 In addition to contacting the FMCSA, you should also file your complaint with the Department of Transportation.
 Their inspector general's office will also investigate and report any rogue movers to ensure the company is thoroughly investigated and the public is notified.
 While you may need some patience when contacting them, make sure you follow through so they can take the next steps.